James scores 31 points, Lakers beat Rockets 124-115

-“We hated the loss that we had the other night against Orlando,” James said.
-“So we had a couple of days to kind of just reshape, refocus and start the second half of the season the right way, and we did that tonight.”

-The loss was the third straight for the Rockets, which tied a season high, and they have dropped four of five.
+The Lakers bounced back after a loss to Orlando on Wednesday night that snapped their nine-game winning streak.
+The loss was the third straight for the Rockets, which ties a season high, and they have dropped four of five.

-“We’re just not playing well right now,” coach Mike D’Antoni said.
-“We haven’t played well for a couple of weeks.
-And the only way you can get out of it is play hard, keep your head down and just go forward.”

 Kyle Kuzma scored 23 points, and Danny Green and Kentavious Caldwell-Pope each had 20 for the Lakers.